openstack/kolla-ansible/doc/source/admin/mariadb-backup-and-restore.rst

 ----

-For a full backup, start a new container using the Mariabackup image with the following options on the master database node:
+For a full backup, start a new container using the Mariabackup image with the following options on the first database node:

 .. code-block:: console